Liquid Ingress Test Equipment

 RTS-01 Rain Test Spray Head

-High-precision construction made entirely of plastic.
-Designed for use with the RTA-01 Rain Spray Test Apparatus.
+Plastic construction.
+For use with the RTA-01 Rain Spray Test Apparatus.

 SNZ-01 Hand Held Spray Nozzle